DemonicWinna/NobleFates-BetterRanged/README.md

 # NobleFates-BetterRanged
-Increases bows min/max dmg and other stats to make them somewhat valuable to use.
+Increases bows min/max dmg and other stats to make them somewhat valuable to use, until they get fixed.